aolney/ct-modular-book/docs/11-com-mod-generators.md

 <p class="caption">(\#fig:efm-keyboard-frequency-tracking)(ref:efm-keyboard-frequency-tracking)</p>
 </div>

-The patch in Figure \@ref(fig:efm-keyboard-frequency-tracking) demonstrates good EFM keyboard tracking for a fixed modulation index, as expected.
+The patch in Figure \@ref(fig:efm-keyboard-frequency-tracking) demonstrates workable EFM keyboard tracking for a moderate fixed modulation index, as expected.^[For example, with feidah at .5 I get zero pitch shift across an octave from C4 to C5 but 6 cents of shift over two octaves, which is [generally perceptible](https://en.wikipedia.org/wiki/Cent_(music)).]
 However, the patch also demonstrates how EFM, even using a small modulation index, diverges from true FM.
 Not only do we find rogue harmonics below the fundamental, which should not happen with a 1:1 ratio, but we also see the a broad shift in the spectrum as the modulation index is modulated by an LFO, which badly affects EFM's pitch stability during modulation index changes.
 These imperfections of EFM give it an interesting sound, so as previously stated, these problems may not be problems depending on the musical goal.
-Neither staying in tune with other instruments nor dynamically changing the modulation index are necessary in every situation.
+Neither staying in tune with other instruments across multiple octaves nor dynamically changing the modulation index are necessary in every situation.

 In addition to its distinctive pitched sound, EFM works quite well in percussive voices.
 The kick drum patch in Section \@ref(improving-our-understanding-of-the-problem) actually used FM in the sense of modulating the V/Oct of a sine wave, albeit for a single-cycle envelope.
-As a more interesting example, we can use envelope to control both overall sound and the modulation index to create a bell like sound.
+As a more interesting example, we can use an envelope to control both overall sound and the modulation index to create a bell like sound.
 Try extending the last patch to with an envelope to create a bell sound  using the button in Figure \@ref(fig:efm-keyboard-bell).

-(ref:efm-keyboard-bell) [Virtual modular](https://cardinal.olney.ai) for for exponential frequency modulation with keyboard tracking.
+(ref:efm-keyboard-bell) [Virtual modular](https://cardinal.olney.ai) for exponential frequency modulation to create a bell sound.

 <!-- MODAL HTML BLOCK -->